Mines, Claws & Princesses (2018)

-At about this point you should be getting familiar with the corvid allies of Kreyvasbane.
-That’s right bitches, the evil dragon is served by swarms of evil talking crows.
+Also at about this point you should be getting familiar with the corvid allies of Kreyvasbane.
+That’s right bitches, the evil dragon is served by swarms of evil talking crows!
 If you take too long they tell her all that transpires so she knows you are coming, and they fetch monsters from around the land to join her and tell them of the party’s weaknesses.
 This dark army gains in strength every week, far faster if the Orc King Guurgen marries the princess.
 It’s all the greatest hits of evil humanoids, wolves, a manticore, with a random table on what they are doing (erecting fortifications, marching under a black banner, holding a tourney to find their new king etc. etc.).
 The adventure cleverly notes that they move into any areas the PCs have cleared.
 Even the crows are not omniscient, since days might pass before the Dragon learns of what has transpired.

 The dragon takes special joy when monsters swarm forth to smash art and disfigure beauty.

 The ancient dwarven redoubt of Sanjikar is the stronghold of the enemy.
 And what a terrific dungeon it is.
 Oswald’s maps in Atheneum were kind of impressive for their use of the third dimension but this one is absolutely terrific and easily eclipses all that came before.
 Multiple means of egress that make sense!
 Multiple branching pathways both above, and below eachother, secret tunnels, entrances behind waterfalls, a fucking zigzagging stairway that goes 200 ft down a vast shaft before abruptly breaking off far before the entrance to the Inner Keep, forcing your players to come up with something clever to reach it.
 Ledges, a dam that can be used to redirect a stream.
-Occasionally the short description works to the detriment of understanding the spaces described and Oswald can probably use one more class of mapping-for-dungeon-dudes before he gets a gold star, but for the most part, the map makes sense and is wonderfully complex.
+Occasionally the short description works to the detriment of understanding the spaces described and Oswald can probably use one more class of mapping-for-dungeon-dudes before he gets an S+ rating, but for the most part, the map makes sense and is wonderfully complex.
 Though you can enter the fortress through many different means, a 30 ft.
 Iron door flanked by two bronze lion statues is by far the most impressive (yes you can absolutely steal the statues).

-What could I do but smile fondly as the Orc guards (naked, pig-faced and brutishly violent) were playing a game of throw-the-goat as they forgot to lock the front entrance (unless you spent too much time in the village).
+What can one do but smile fondly as the Orc guards (naked, pig-faced and brutishly violent) were playing a game of throw-the-goat as they forgot to lock the front entrance (unless you spent too much time in the village).
 After that you are in for a treat my friend.
 The first level is reminiscent of Keep of the Borderlands, with most of the inhabitants being either Orcs or terrified slaves.
-To the credit of the module, Orcs are almost always doing something interesting, set pieces like a giant stewpot can add some spice to an otherwise formulaic feasting hall showdown into a salty suprise.
+To the credit of the module, Orcs are almost always doing something interesting, set pieces like a giant stewpot can add some spice to an otherwise formulaic feasting hall showdown into a salty surprise.
 Fuck there are even some Orc NPCs like the spurned witch-doctor or the jealous old father of the King, who could conceivably be an ally to the PCs.

 A warm corpse in an exquisite gown leans into a corner.
 Sunnhild stares through the